 - Risk and issue logs to track issues that need to be addressed, and

-Stakeholders and clients can demand reports and logs on a moment’s notice.
+Stakeholders and clients can demand reports and logs at a moment’s notice.
 Always be prepared is the moral of the story.